Mike Dumont: Education

-Career
+Military career

 Dumont was born in Brunswick, Maine, and was commissioned in the United States Army as a second lieutenant.
-Before joining the Navy, he served five years as an army aviator and paratrooper, and later established his career associations with the US Navy as a naval aviator.
+Before joining the United States Navy, he served five years as an army aviator and paratrooper, and later established his career associations with the United States Navy as a naval aviator.
 At the joint command level, he was assigned to command operational units, including a squadron.
 He was later appointed as a special assistant to the Supreme Allied Commander Europe and Commander of United States European Command.
 Dumont served as chief of staff, and defense representative to Pakistan and deputy chief of staff for stability and support operations.
 Later, he was assigned to joint command the NATO-led International Security Assistance Force in Afghanistan and chief of staff and deputy chief of staff for strategy, resources and plans.
 Besides serving at a naval component command United States Naval Forces Europe – Naval Forces Africa, he was also appointed deputy director for Political-Military Affairs.
 His prominent assignments include deputy director for strategic initiatives and later, vice director.

-After serving at various posts, rear admiral Dumont was later nominated for the appointment of vice admiral rank and was subsequently appointed as the deputy commander for U.S. Northern Command and Vice Commander, U.S. Element, North American Aerospace Defense Command at Peterson Air Force Base, Colorado.
+After serving at various posts, Rear Admiral Dumont was later nominated for the appointment of vice admiral rank and was subsequently appointed as the deputy commander for United States Northern Command and Vice Commander, U.S. Element, North American Aerospace Defense Command at Peterson Air Force Base, Colorado.

+University president

+Since July 7, 2023, Dumont has served as interim President of the California State University Maritime Academy.